Anyon condensation and tensor categories: Bootstrap analysis

-If the domain wall between the $\EC$-phase and the $\ED$-phase is gapped, it gives a 1-dimensional topological phase.
-The wall excitations can fuse but not braid with each other.
-As a result, they form a unitary tensor category $\EE$.
-Moreover, we require that a pair of particle and its antiparticle can be annihilated or created from the vacuum, and the vacuum degeneracy is trivial\footnote{If this condition is not satisfied, the associated 1-d topological phase is not stable \cite{wen-private}.}, i.e. $\hom_\EE(\one_\EE, \one_\EE)\simeq \Cb$.
+If the domain wall between the $\EC$-phase and the $\ED$-phase is gapped, it gives an anomalous 1d topological phase.
+The wall excitations can be fused but not braided with each other.
+As a result, they form a unitary fusion category $\EE$.
+Moreover, we require that a pair of particle and its antiparticle can be annihilated or created from the vacuum, and the vacuum degeneracy is trivial\footnote{If this condition is not satisfied, the associated 1d topological phase is not stable \cite{wen-private}.}, i.e. $\hom_\EE(\one_\EE, \one_\EE)\simeq \Cb$.
 Therefore, $\EE$ must be a unitary fusion category, which has a unique spherical structure \cite{kitaev1}\cite{eno02}.
-For discussion in non-unitary cases, we assume sphericalness.
-Unitarity will be discussed in remarks.
-Our bootstrap analysis for the domain wall is entirely similar to that for the condensed phase $\ED$.
-So we will be brief here.
+In this subsection, we discuss a special case, in which the vacuum of $\EE$ is precisely given by $A$.

+It was known to physicists that when a condensation occurs in a 2d (spatical dimension) region, called a {\it 2d condensation}, the condensed 2d $\ED$-phases consists of all the deconfined particles.
+Recall Remark\,\ref{rema:deconfined}, the mathematical definition of a deconfined particle is precisely a local $A$-module in $\EC$.
+At the same time, a confined particle can be defined by a ``non-local'' right $A$-module in $\EC$.
+It was also intuitively clear to physicists that all the confined particles naturally accumulate on the domain wall and are confined to the wall.
+Moreover, deconfined particles in $\ED$ can move onto the wall and can then move back to $\ED$ freely.
+Therefore, the wall $\EE$ consists of both deconfined particles and confined ones, i.e. $\EE=\EC_A$ as categories.